ChrisioGwaan/java-mats/java-prac/src/chapter01/c1-note.md

 > Initialisation (in details)

-Looking at the following code snippet:
+Look at the following code snippet:
 ```
 int min; // Declare an integer variable without initialising
 int max = 0; // Set a default integer value to 0